-While only affecting less than one percent of the U.S. population, Schizophrenia has been a widely misunderstood psychiatric disorder.
-A lot of the myths are from TV and movies, but the main cause is a lack of education about mental health.
+While only affecting less than one percent of the U.S. population, schizophrenia has been a widely misunderstood psychiatric disorder.
+Many myths are from TV and movies, but the main cause is a lack of education about mental health.

 What Are the Symptoms of Schizophrenia?

 Schizophrenia is a unique mental illness that can be active or inactive during different periods of someone’s life.
-When the disease is active, it can present itself by episodes where the person cant distinguish between unreal and real experiences.
-But as in any mental illness, the severity, length of episodes and frequency can vary.
-It has been observed that severe psychotic symptoms often decrease as the person gets older, though.
+When the disease is active, it can present in episodes where the person can’t distinguish between unreal and real experiences.
+But as in any mental illness, the severity, length of episodes, and frequency can vary.
+It has been observed that severe psychotic symptoms often decrease as the person ages.

-There are 3 categories of symptoms for Schizophrenia
+There are 3 categories of symptoms of Schizophrenia

 These three categories include:

 - Hallucinations– hearing voices or seeing things that do not exist

 - Delusions– the false belief that is fixed despite clear evidence that it is untrue